Mehrab Khan II of Kalat: Background

 The Khanate of Kalat reached its peak in the 1750s during the reign of Mir Noori Naseer Khan, who had unified the Kalat region.
 During this period, Kalat was under the suzerainty of the Durrani Empire.
 In 1818, it achieved a kind of independence, but it continued to be subject to some orders from the rulers of the Emirate of Afghanistan until at least 1838.

 The Khans of Kalat believed themselves to be descended from Hamza, an uncle of the Prophet Muhammad.
-Mehrab Khan claimed to be able to trace his lineage for twenty-three generations, and that his ancestors had emigrated from Aleppo.
+Mehrab Khan claimed to be able to trace his lineage for 23 generations, and that his ancestors had emigrated from Aleppo.

 Reign of Mehrab Khan

 A grandson of Nasir Khan, Mehrab Khan came to the throne of Kalat in about 1816 or 1817.

 The reign of Mehrab was a continual struggle with his chiefs, many of whom he killed.
 Not enjoying their strong support, Mehrab decided he needed to be on good terms with the sardars of Kandahar, to avoid the plundering of his country.
 According to Arthur Conolly, he also found it necessary to appease Ranjit Singh, Maharaja of the Sikh Empire, while he seemed to hope for the restoration of the Sadozai dynasty in Afghanistan.

 A weak ruler, Mehrab alienated his chiefs by surrendering to the influence of a man named Daud Muhammad, a man of low extraction, sacrificing his hereditary minister, Fateh Muhammad, to give power to Daud.
 However, Naib Mulla Muhammad Hasan, a son of Fateh Muhammad, killed Daud and was restored to the hereditary office.
 Hasan never forgave what had been done to his father, and the later misfortunes which overtook Mehrab Khan are seen as his revenge.

-In 1833, Shah Shujah Durrani failed in his first attempt to recover his former Durrani Empire dominions, and for a short time he took refuge at Kalat, before returning to exile at Ludhiana.
-In 1838, the British decided to mount an expedition for the restoration of Shah Shujah, and a British officer, Lieutenant Leech, was sent to Kalat to get the co-operation of Mehrab Khan, through whose territories the armies had to march.
-But Mulla Muhammad Hasan created a dislike between the Khan and Leech, who left Kalat without any progress with his mission.
-Hasan also led the British to believe that the Khan had seized stores of grain which had been collected for their troops.
-He wrote orders in the Khan's name, without his knowledge, inciting the tribes to rise and harass the British army on its line of march.
+In 1833–1834, Shah Shujah Durrani failed in his first attempt to recover his former Durrani Empire dominions, and for a short time he took refuge at Kalat, before returning to exile at Ludhiana.
+In 1838, the British decided to mount an expedition for the restoration of Shah Shujah, and a British officer, Lieutenant Leech, was sent to Kalat to obtain the co-operation of Mehrab Khan, through whose territories the armies had to march.
+But Mulla Muhammad Hasan created a dislike between the khan and Leech, who left Kalat without any progress in his mission.
+Hasan also led the British to believe that the khan had seized stores of grain which had been collected for their troops.
+He wrote orders in the khan's name, without his knowledge, inciting the tribes to rise and harass the British army on its line of march.